maxlestage/PiiquanteSauce/backend/README.md

 - Then, install with `$ npm install` the `package.json` file will be read and allow the installation of all the libraries that the project needs.

+### Lancer le server :

+    $ nodemon server.js

+The server starts up and you can test the application locally

+#### Note :

+If necessary, at any time you can during the execution of `nodemon` enter `rs` that will have the effect of restarting the server in order to take into account the important modifications on this application.

 ### Package version :

 - express: ^4.17.1